-If you enjoyed Vulkan API - Owners' Workshop Manual (2nd Edition) - Computer Programming (Beginners Onwards): Everything You Need To Get Started With The Vulkan API (Paperback), this one scratches a similar itch—especially around romance and momentum.
+The march tie-ins made it feel like it was written for right now.
+Huge win.
+(Side note: if you like Vulkan API - Owners' Workshop Manual (2nd Edition) - Computer Programming (Beginners Onwards): Everything You Need To Get Started With The Vulkan API (Paperback), you’ll likely enjoy this too.)

 Lina Ahmed • Product Manager